-Our Chiapas Turquesa, or turquoise, takes its name from the precious stone—the color of which is spread across the regions, in its incredible waters and vast sky.
+Our Chiapas Turquesa, or turquoise, takes its name from the precious blue-green gemstone that was revered by the Aztecs, Toltec and other early Mexican cultures.

 For decades, Chiapas has been the center of political and ethnic conflicts.
 The Zapatista movement prevented any large coffee farms from coming into existence, due to their demands for indigenous rights and land access.
-Consequently, coffee has been cultivated mainly by smallholders, often descendants of Indigenous tribes.
-These producers plant, harvest and prepare the coffee by hand, sparing no effort to produce a coffee they can feel proud of.
+Consequently, coffee has been cultivated mainly by smallholders, often descendants of Indigenous tribes, These producers plant, harvest and prepare the coffee by hand, sparing no effort to produce coffees they can feel proud of.
 Generally, they each produce between 10 and 15 bags.

-To help ensure that producers receive a fair price for their product, we work closely with the exporters that support these communities with social projects and use their transportation infrastructure to bring the producers’ coffees to market.
+To help ensure that producers receive a fair price, InterAmerican works closely with the exporters that support these communities with social projects.
+The exporters also use their own transportation infrastructure to bring the producers’ coffees to market.

 Cupping notes: Milk chocolate, nutty, citrus; medium body, cools sweet.